-Israeli Beach - Mediterranean Sea along the coastline running South to North.
+Israeli Beach – Mediterranean Sea Along the Coastline

 Israeli Beach – Sea of Galilee (Kinneret)

 Ein Gev Resort Village Beach: on the southeastern end of the Sea of Galilee is a great place for everyone.
 This resort offers attractions for kids and adults alike such as water sports, slides, pools etc. Facilities include, lifeguard services, showers & restrooms, restaurant, shaded camping area with barbeque stands.
 It is considered to be the prettiest one on the lake, with a date palm grove and thick lawns stretching down to the water.
 Come for the beach – Stay for the sunset.
 It is truly magical.

 Ein Gedi Beach: A spa and resort located on the shores of the Dead Sea (the lowest point on Earth.
 It is well known the amazing healing properties of this region.
 The beach is connected to the spa by a man made narrow roadway that you can hike (about ½ mile long) or take a free tram ride.
 The beach area is very clean with lounging chairs and bamboo covered shady areas.
 After a dip – a float I should say in the mineral rich waters, you will need to rinse off.
 There are showers located on the beach.